-Auburn Abroad is accepting applications for open internship positions in our office for the Spring 2018 term.
+Auburn Abroad is accepting applications for open internship positions in our office for the Fall 2019 term.
 Students applying for this position must be enthusiastic and be willing to share their international experience with students interested in going abroad.

 The individuals that are chosen for this internship are required to work with the Auburn